beesearch/bee-backend/README.md

 ```

-Insert a user in the database :
+Insert a user in the database:

 ```